Erg-os/Silver_Staff_of_Aule/Silver_Staff_of_Aule/ReadMe_Silver_Staff_of_Aule_EN.txt

 will depend on reputation and charisma).
 The staff icons and colours have been changed to make it look more like silver.

-An attempt is made to update the in-game description for the staff, but it may fail if the description has been substantially altered by another mod, or an official BG:EE update.
-In this case the description will be entirely replaced by a new one instead.
-You will be notified during mod installation if this happens.
+The in-game description for the staff will be automatically updated and will account also for changes made by other mods previously installed.

+NOTE for EET:
+This mod can be installed either before or after EET.

 NOTE for BGT:
 BGT replaces the Aule's Staff with the Martial Staff.
 Therefore, this mod